Friends Will Be Friends: Musical arrangement

 The song's key signature is G major, and makes heavy use of Brian May's melodic guitar playing style.
 The song was debuted on the second show of The Magic Tour (Leiden).
 Queen played the complete version of the song for the first two Leiden shows then the arrangement was shortened on 14 June (Paris).
 The shorter version is featured on the Live At Wembley release.
 On all live versions, the song was performed in F major, modulated down a tone.

 Music video

-The video was directed by DoRo and filmed at JDC Studios, Wembley in May 1986 and features the band performing the song in front of fan club members.
+The video was directed by DoRo and filmed at JVC Studios, Wembley in May 1986 and features the band performing the song in front of fan club members.
 During the show, Freddie Mercury "high fives" audience members, and at the end cuts the mic and sings along with them, letting them lead.
 Because of this, this performance was nicknamed "Queen's Greatest Show Never Performed".